SteinsFu/blackwindows-chrome-extension/README.md

 A Chrome extension that opens black fullscreen windows on all monitors except the current one.

+This is useful when you want to make your other monitors black while keeping them logically connected, for example, when watching a movie on one monitor.

 ## How to Install

 1. Open Chrome and go to `chrome://extensions`